bithippie/good-energy-kid-breakfast/README.md

 - Greek Yogurt Mix: Greek yogurt, flax seed, fruit (e.g. blueberries, strawberries, raspberries), local raw honey, organic ground turmeric, or ground cinnamon.

-## Eggs
-> [!TIP]
->
-> When you can, source locally first! \
-> A post on your town's Facebook page is a good way to learn which neighbors raise hens.

-- Omelette: Local, free-range, or cage-free eggs.
-Use a quality cheese such as Swiss, Colby Jack, or Cheddar.
-Add a pinch of coarse sea salt and black pepper before cooking.

 ## Resources
 [
   <img